 - Local young people – rolling out the training within a youth club

-To request access to this Gypsy, Roma & Traveller Cultural Awareness Training, send an email to firstname.lastname@example.org with the full name and email address of the individual requiring access.
+To request access to this Gypsy, Roma & Traveller Cultural Awareness Training, please email firstname.lastname@example.org with the full name and email address of the individual requiring access.

 - You may wish to use the funding to pay travel expenses for keynote speakers